SilverMarcs/tetris-rxjs/README.md

 `Block` is an object made up of 4 cubes in any tetris shape <br>

 `Rotation` system used is a partial Super Rotation System (SRS) where it is possible to rotate a block 90 degrees clockwise

+## File structure

+- `constants.ts`: contains constants used in the game
+- `game.ts`: contains the game logic
+- `types.ts`: contains the types used in the game
+- `generics.ts` contains generic functions that can be used in other games that conform to the same types
+- `views.ts`: contains the functions that render the game
+- `shapes.ts`: contains the functions that generate the various tetris shaped blocks
+- `util.ts`: contains utility function(s)
+- `main.ts`: contains the main function that runs the game loop

 ## Game Rules: